TheSpacepirate25/pebbles-and-marbles/README.md

-This repository is dedicated to all my smaller python projects.
+This repository is dedicated to all my smaller coding projects.
 Most of the projects are are finished, debugged and working fine.
 Others, marked with a :( at the start of the title contain bugs, haven't been finished or otherwise don't work.